 In Linux, the swap space is used as a place for the operating system to store data that it can no longer fit into the main memory.
-If your computer starts to run low on memory, the operating system will use the swap space to store data temporarily.
+If your server starts to run low on memory, the operating system will use the swap space to store data temporarily.

 The following commands can get you the swap space in Linux.

 - cat /proc/swaps